 Disclosure: some of the links below are affiliate links.
-If you purchase a linked item, I will made a commission, at no extra charge to you.
+If you purchase a linked item, I will make a commission, at no extra charge to you.
 As an Amazon Associate, I earn from qualifying purchases.

-In the Heart of Sonoma
+MacArthur Place's Location: In the Heart of Sonoma

 I should start by saying that MacArthur Place really does have the most phenomenal location.
-Easy walking distance from Downtown Sonoma, the walk is through quaint homes, shops, small offices, and dentist offices, and even past the original Williams Sonoma.
+Easy strolling distance from Downtown Sonoma, the walk is through quaint homes, shops, small offices, and dentist offices, and even past the original Williams Sonoma.

 Sonoma's town square, the largest in the U.S., is home to nearly 30 tasting rooms of the surrounding wineries, along with high-end restaurants, such as The Girl and the Fig, where we had lunch on our first day.
 No matter what your plans for your visit to Sonoma, you really can't select a better location than MacArthur's.
 In addition to our time downtown, we also drove to several wineries that are just outside of town - Gloria Ferrer is about a 10-minute drive.
 And, of course, Napa is only about half an hour away (though, if I have to choose, I'd highly recommend picking Sonoma over Napa for your wine country adventure).

-Spa, Hot Tub, and Pool
+MacArthur Place's Amenities: Spa, Hot Tub, and Pool

 Definitely for the better, the guestrooms at MacArthur place are unrecognizable after their recent revamp.
 Formerly featuring a very heavy horse/ranch vibe, the rooms have been thoroughly modernized, with crisp, textiled walls, and patterned ceilings, all in muted oatmeal, black, white, and gray.

-The rooms are quite large - we opted for the smallest room size, a Standard Guestroom, and found it to be plenty of size for the two of us, even though we did spend a fair amount of time at the resort.
-We had two of the lounge chairs (to the left, below), in addition to a small seating area with two chairs and a table large enough to work at or share a small meal.
 Lighting throughout the room and bathroom was able to be changed from a cool network of control boxes, and arranged to suit the mood - relaxed, full lighting, low lighting, etc. Motion sensors were also triggered upon entrance into the bathroom - a nice feature!

 I found this not only tasty, but also a bit more hygienic than whatever a much-used and abused hotel coffee maker can usually churn out.
 The Husband wasn't a fan - but, never fear, there's a coffee shop on site.
 Turndown service was some of the most thorough I've seen lately - especially with the variety of beverage options being used!